 Hope for some clouds and you’ll be rewarded with a spectacular sunset.

 The warmth of the Indian Ocean hits you here, 220km north of Perth.
 A part of WA’s coral coast, this beach is long and flat and white but has steep sand banks to negotiate first.

 Look for cheap flights now

 Another perfect little cove this time from Shark Bay, Denham.
 A remote stretch of WA’s northern tip in the Francois Peron National Park.

 Shallow and warm waters, these photos were taken in winter.
 Apply for a permit and you can camp the night here.

 Perfect for canoeing and snorkeling and teeming with marine life.
 You can see more photos from Whalebone Beach.

+Did you like these beach recommendations for kids?
 How do our best beaches in Western Australia compare to yours?
 Leave us a comment below and let us know.

 See How Easy It Is to add This Post to Pinterest

 We lived in Australia for nearly four years, let us inspire you to visit.